-The First Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised
+The First-Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised

 Author's note: Our commentaries most often tend to be event-driven.
 They are mostly written from a public policy, economic, or political / geopolitical perspective.
 Some are written from a management consulting perspective for companies that we believe to be underperforming and include strategies that we would recommend were the companies our clients.
 This approach lends special value to contrarian investors to uncover potential opportunities in companies that are otherwise in downturn.
 (Opinions with respect to such companies here, however, assume the company will not change.)

-If you like our perspective, consider following us by clicking the "Follow" link below.
+If you like our perspective, consider following us by clicking the "Follow" link above.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.